AmL-Dev/ML_Kart_Game/README.md

 # Reinforcement Learning Kart Game

-The goal of this project is to teach an agent how to drive a go-kart on its own on any track using reinforcement learning.
+The goal of this project is to teach an agent how to drive a go-kart on its own, on any track, using reinforcement learning.

 <p align="center">
   <img src="images/ml_kart.png" alt="Trained agent on the racing track." />
 </p>

+## Description

+This project trained a virtual agent how to drive a go-kart on (almost) any racing tracks.
+The driver can either accelerate, break, or turn.
+It knows its surrounding through ray casts.
+The agent was first trained on a simple loop track.
+The trained brain was then used as a starting point for another training session on a more challenging track.
+To help the training, the tracks are covered with check points.
+In the end, the agent succeeded in driving an entire loop on an unknown challenging track.

 ## Built With